jugelington/jrss/README.md

 # jrss

-jrss is an RSS reader webapp built in [React](https://reactjs.org/) using [React Bootstrap](https://react-bootstrap.netlify.com/) components and [rss-parser](https://www.npmjs.com/package/rss-parser) to fetch RSS feeds.
+jrss is an RSS reader webapp built in [React](https://reactjs.org/) using [React Bootstrap](https://react-bootstrap.netlify.com/), [rss-parser](https://www.npmjs.com/package/rss-parser) and [html-react-parser](https://www.npmjs.com/package/html-react-parser).

 Features include:

-- Subscribing / unsubscribing to feeds
+- Subscribing / unsubscribing to RSS feeds
-- Tagging feeds
+- Assigning tags to feeds
-- View articles from all feeds at once
+- View all articles from all feeds at once
-- View an individual feed's articles
+- View all articles from an individual feed
-- View all feeds with the same tag
+- View all articles from feeds with a particular tag.

 A live version is hosted available at [jrss.netlify.com](https://jrss.netlify.com/).